MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 ![](media/system.png)

-If your build is below 14316, try checking for updates.
-In the "Advanced Options" menu, make sure you are running Fast Track insider preview builds.
+If your build is below 14393, try checking for updates.

 ## Installation